 October 3 or 4: duo performance with Jeph Jerman at High Desert Soundings, Joshua Tree.

-June 3: Premier of a new choral piece for the Dog Star Chorus at Geffen MOCA, curated by Michael Pisaro.
+December 4: new piece for the Dog Star Orchestra at the Wende Museum in Los Angeles, curated by Michael Pisaro. [rescheduled from April 4]

 New essay and recording (viola da gamba solo) up now on Lateral Addition.

 Indexical has become a non-profit and I am serving as president of the board.
 I really love this organization and am so happy to be working with them.
 They put on concerts and make recordings of new music and sound works, print beautiful media, organize workshops and discussions and generally help make space for the experimental arts in Santa Cruz.

 CD out on Nueni Recs: Harmonica Fables is a collection of pieces for harmonica, some performed as single takes, others created as multi-tracked collages, inspired by ritual, chant, and fable.
 Some reviews here.

 Piriforms for 4 voices now up on Score Follower

 CD by Quince Contemporary Vocal Ensemble, Motherland, now available.
 Works by Gilda Lyons, Jennifer Jolley, Cara Haxo and myself.

 Article by Ben Levinson in Soap Ear #2